 Audi FIS Ski World Cup

-The womens' Audi FIS Ski World Cup takes place in St. Moritz in 2021.
+The womens' Audi FIS Ski World Cup takes place once again in St. Moritz in 2023.
 It’s one of the prime events for ladies’ skiing at an international level.
 St. Moritz, the famous resort in the mountains, will once again welcome the world’s best female ski athletes as they compete for much-coveted World Cup points in two Super-G races.

 St Moritz and its history of winter sports